salverde/s13e/source/uses/index.md

 {% note primary %}
 ### What is /uses?
+Make sure to check out {%link "uses.tech" https://uses.tech %} for a list of everyone's /uses pages

 I change specs of my setup fairly often so this page will serve as a living document and a place to point curious developers to when I get asked.
-Make sure to check out {%link "uses.tech" https://uses.tech %} for a list of everyone's /uses pages!
 {% endnote %}

 ## Editors/Terminals